 Emotional pain can come from many things.
 It comes from abuse, betrayal, dismissal, loss, criticism, disrespect, exclusion, disappointment, physical pain, and so much more.
 These happen in the context of our lives, but emotional pain can also come from the context inside our minds.
-For example, negative self-judgment that comes from self-doubt and depression, and negative intrusive thoughts that come from anxiety hurt us immensely.
+For example, negative self-judgment that comes from self-doubt and depression and negative intrusive thoughts that come from anxiety hurt us immensely.
 Because the inner contexts are affected by outer contexts and vice versa, the state of a person’s emotions comes from a combination of these.

 If you want to be a good friend or a good parent to your kiddos, it’s important to understand what all of these sources of emotional pain have in common.
 This is it: A person’s sense of worth is devalued.
 Their very self feels invalidated by loss (experienced as rejection or abandonment -“you’re not good enough to keep what you want/love/value”), by someone else’s treatment, or by the words of their own inner critic.
 All of these give the message that they are not good/worthy/loved enough.

-So, how do you help?
+So, how do you listen better?

 Now that you know the problem, it is easier to see how to help, right?
 This is what you do: You contribute to your friend (or child, or partner, or colleague, or employee, or client) feeling valued again.
 What humans need to heal is deep and genuine validation.
 Lucky for you, this is actually the easiest thing in the world to do!

 Invalidation hurts us, and validation heals.
 You start with empathy.
-Watch my videos below on How to Be a Good Friend and How to Be a Good Parent so you can hear the dos and the don’ts.
+Watch my videos below on How to Be a Good Friend and How to Be a Good Parent below so you can hear the dos and don’ts.
 (You’ll want to know these because we can have the best intentions and not realize the potential negative impact of something we thought was being a good listener!

-How to be a Good Friend
+How to Be a Good Friend

-How to be a Good Parent
+How to Be a Good Parent

 Unintentional mistakes good-intentioned people make when listening